-Trump Demands Full House Vote On Impeachment Before Complying With Lawmakers
+Trump Challenges House On Impeachment Vote.
+Pelosi: No Requirement For That

 The speaker resisted calls from liberals within the party to impeach Trump for months, anxious about preserving Democrats' viability in moderate districts and with general election voters in the 2020 election.

-But revelations about the deepening Ukraine affair, in which Trump asked his Ukrainian counterpart to investigate former Vice President Joe Biden, potentially in exchange for military assistance or engagement, moved enough House Democrats that Pelosi opted to move with them.
+But that was before the revelations about the deepening Ukraine affair: Trump asked his Ukrainian counterpart to investigate former Vice President Joe Biden, potentially in exchange for military assistance already authorized by Congress or engagement with the president.

+Those developments moved enough House Democrats that Pelosi opted to move with them.

-More documents emerged late Thursday, including text messages in which senior U.S. diplomats debate the propriety of the Trump camp's strategy to pressure Ukraine over the Biden investigation.
-Democrats argue Trump has abused his power.
+More documents in the Ukraine case emerged late Thursday, including text messages in which senior U.S. diplomats debate the propriety of the Trump camp's strategy to pressure Ukraine over the Biden investigation.

 Now Pelosi and Democrats must decide whether to press on no matter what and hand the case to the Senate — even though Trump and Republicans believe they would be strengthened by a party-line vote that they argue would amount to a vindication — or stop short with a vote of censure or other action within the House.

-Complicating the political strategy for both sides are the moving polls on impeachment, some of which suggest more Americans may now support it.
+Complicating the political strategy for both sides are changing poll results on impeachment, some of which suggest more Americans may now support it.

 Then there are arguments offered by Democrats such as Sen. Elizabeth Warren of Massachusetts, a presidential candidate.
-She has suggested the House has a duty to impeach Trump over his actions and force Republicans in the Senate to go on record defending it.
+She has suggested the House has a duty to impeach Trump over his actions and force Republicans in the Senate to go on record defending the president.

 Although many Senate Republicans have been muted in their response to the headlines about Trump's dealings with Ukraine, and his newer call for China also to investigate Biden, the red wall protecting the president still seems intact.